ms264556/Hackery/pages/StandaloneWirelessBridgeRepeater.md

 # Enable Wireless Uplink on Solo/Standalone Ruckus APs

+You can use the procedure below to bridge your AP to an existing WiFi network.

+This may be useful if you have wired-only devices (e.g. printers or SIP phones) but can't easily run an ethernet drop.
+Or maybe your router's WiFi signal is weak & it has no user-accessible ethernet ports (e.g. an LTE travel router or a phone hotspot).

 ## Step 1: Obtain a root shell

 [Follow the instruction here](StandaloneApRootShell.md) to escape from the Ruckus CLI to a root shell.